metalama/website/applications/clean-code.md

 title: "Clean Code"
 keywords:
 - clean code
-summary: "This page lists several criteria of clean code and shows how Metalama can help improving many of them."
+summary: "This page lists several criteria of clean code and shows how Metalama can help improve many of them."
 ---

 {: .intro }